by Tony Vidler

 1. what is it about you that is different to begin with?

-2. how do clients benefit (what outcome do they get?) from what you do?
+2. how do clients benefit (what outcome do they get?) from you being different?

 Your history and experiences, skills and training, values and attitudes, passions and peeves….they are all areas where you are potentially different to other people.
 Identify them, and capture them.